kamrik/IntroText/summaries/long/Week10-Airtable.md

         *   2016: Article shows the problem persists, specifically mentioning Excel's default settings.
 Awareness is growing but not universal.
         *   2020: Article "Gene name errors: lessons not learned" indicates the problem is still widespread.
 The scientific community decides it's easier to *rename the genes* than to get everyone to use the correct spreadsheet settings.
 This is a significant effort (maintaining old/new names, updating literature).
         *   2023: Microsoft adds an *opt-in* toggle in Excel (Windows/macOS) to disable automatic data conversion.
     *   Lesson: Highlights the significant influence of spreadsheets on various fields and how persistent even seemingly simple problems can be.
-Reinforces that spreadsheets are not going away, even for people using programming languages like Python.
+Spreadsheets are not going away, even for people using programming languages like Python.

+### Airtable
 *   **Introduction to Airtable:**
     *   Introduce Airtable as a hybrid tool, combining aspects of spreadsheets and databases.
     *   Note its visual similarity to spreadsheets upon opening.